Estimate Time7 min

 Let's break down those 2 steps.
 First, it's important to understand that the strategy starts with a specific type of contribution: after-tax 401(k) contributions.
 An after-tax 401(k) contribution is different from a Roth 401(k) contribution and different from a pre-tax contribution, which is often the default option with a 401(k).
 Why does it start with after-tax contributions?
 Because after-tax contributions may enable you to save in your workplace retirement plan beyond the annual contribution limit for pre-tax and Roth contributions.
 Here's a look at how that breaks down:

 That brings us to step 2 of the mega backdoor strategy: converting the after-tax contributions to a Roth account.
-If you have a Roth option within your retirement plan, you may be able to convert the after-tax 401(k) amounts to a Roth 401(k).
+If you have a Roth option within your retirement plan, and your plan allows it, you may be able to convert the after-tax 401(k) amounts to a Roth 401(k).
 This is called an in-plan Roth conversion.
 Or, if your plan allows it, you may be able to roll your after-tax contributions to a Roth IRA.
 Prorated earnings attributable to the original contribution can be rolled to the Roth IRA, incurring taxes, or separately directed to a traditional IRA without incurring taxes.

-Whether you convert to a Roth IRA or Roth 401(k), you will need to pay taxes on any earnings included in the conversion (you will not generally need to pay taxes on contributions you convert, as those amounts have already been taxed).
+Whether you convert to a Roth IRA or Roth 401(k), you will need to pay taxes on any earnings included in the conversion (you will not generally need to pay taxes on after-tax contributions you convert, as those amounts have already been taxed).
 A tax professional can advise you on the potential tax impacts of the strategy on your situation.

 Are you eligible for a mega backdoor Roth?